If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 How to Requeen a Beehive for Sacbrood Disease Treatment in Honeybees

-To requeen a beehive, bring in a new queen bee in a queen cage with candy plug.
+To requeen a beehive, bring in a new queen bee in a queen cage with a candy plug.
 Remove the covers over the candy plugs and suspend the queen bee in the beehive.
-A central area in the beehive allows bees in the colony to get her pheromones in even distribution.
+A central area in the beehive allows bees in the colony to get the queen’s pheromones in even distribution.
 Honey bees chew through the candy plug to free the queen bee from her cage.

 After bringing in a new queen bee, look out for queen cells in the beehive and remove them, or destroy them.
 It helps the new queen bee not have to deal with competition while the honey bee colony is stressed by the Sacbrood disease affecting it.